jankotek/mapdb-site/_posts/2017-06-02-mmap_files_alloc_and_jvm_crash.md

 But apparently on Linux there is a third state, where the disk space is allocated, but no data were written yet.
 There is `fallocate` call which [handles that](http://man7.org/linux/man-pages/man2/fallocate.2.html)

-In JVM we can not access this call directly.
+JVM does not provide any “legal” way to call `fallocate` directly.
 There are other options:

-* We could use JNA call, for example in [this library](https://github.com/Nithanim/mmf4j).
+* JNA call, for example in [this library](https://github.com/Nithanim/mmf4j).
 * Another option is to execute `/usr/lib/fallocate` command.
 * And finally the `FileChannel.transferFrom()` from sparse file seems to have [the same effect](https://groups.google.com/forum/#!topic/mechanical-sympathy/UMrKt75yOmg
 ).

 Why this is excellent?
-If we have sparse file in this allocated state, the delayed write can not fail when disk is full.
+If sparse file is in this allocated state, the delayed write can not fail when disk is full.
 So when the file expands, we do not have to overwrite new region with zeroes, but can use `fallocate` instead.
 That is much faster.